jonathanrobichaud4/HA-Android-TV-integration-with-Icons/README.md

 Integration goes into custom_components.

-If you would like to add icons you can feel free to make a PR!
+If you would like to add icons (or fix my code lmao) you can feel free to make a PR!